There's almost always another path.

 I figure out why the standard path doesn't work.
 Then identify which non-QM program fits and match it to the right lender.

 Non-QM pricing varies more across lenders than conventional.
 Some price well but can't close.
 Some close reliably but price higher.
 I know which ones do both.
-Common non-QM subtypes: bank statement loans and DSCR.
+Common non-QM subtypes: bank statement loans, DSCR, foreign national loans, and ITIN loans.

 Questions I Get